OXID-eSales/graphql-base-module/docs/consuming/BrowseStorefront.rst

     }

-We have the possibility built in to filter for specific categories e.g. by title:
+We have the built in possibility to filter for specific categories, e.g. by title:

 .. code-block:: graphql
    :caption: call to ``categories`` query with filter and sorting and category products sorted by title